lucieyarish/learning-journal/README.md

 - [Acknowledgements](#acknowledgements)

 ## Overview
-built while learning essential HTML, CSS and JavaScript concepts through Scrimba's [Frontend Career Path courses](https://scrimba.com/learn/frontend).
+This project was built while learning essential HTML, CSS and JavaScript concepts through Scrimba's [Frontend Career Path courses](https://scrimba.com/learn/frontend).
 Figma design was provided by Scrimba, the app was built from scratch by me.

 ### The Challenge
 #### Basic Requirements